 It is a good idea to reach Zero Point as early in the morning as possible to catch a good view.
 Starting at noon, the top of Pindari Glacier getting cloudy.

 A few trekkers doing the Pindari Glacier trek itinerary also stay at Madtoli located (located 2km from Zero Point.
 No TRC guesthouse there but a massive campground) to reach the Pindari Glacier Zero Point early morning before sunrise.
 You will also find an Ashram located 1 km before the zero points.
-Unfortunately, it’s not possible for big groups to stay in the Ashram.
+Unfortunately, big groups can’t stay in the Ashram.
 However, solo travellers are sometimes granted permission to stay in the Ashram.

 Day 4: Phurkia-Dwali-Khati